drezap/blgrm_cpp/README.md

 Eunjee Lee.

-The original model and MATLAB implementation is was designed and implemented by Eunjee Lee, Michigan Biostatistics Department.
-C++ implementation by Andre Zapico, of Sripada's Lab.
+The original model and MATLAB implementation is was originally designed and implemented by Eunjee Lee, Michigan Biostatistics Department.
+The link to the MATLAB implementation be found here: https://github.com/BIG-S2/BLGRM.
+C++ implementation by Andre Zapico, of Sripada Lab.
+Please direct any bugs or questions to Andre Zapico: drezap@umich.edu

 Programs for parameter-expanded Bayesian low-rank graph regression models.